kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 ### RSS/Atom Feeds

 The feed produced by Gatsby created a lot of problems.
-I was not able to remove the CSS classes added by Styled-Components and the custom MSX tags blew up the file size so much that a lot of feed readers couldn’t parse it anymore.
+I was not able to remove the CSS classes added by Styled-Components and the custom MDX tags blew up the file size so much that a lot of feed readers couldn’t parse it anymore.

 All these problems are history with Eleventy.
 I even created four different feeds to subscribe to: [Posts, Links, and Quotes](/index.xml) combined, or [Posts](/feed-posts.xml), [Links](/feed-links.xml), and [Quotes](/feed-quotes.xml) as separate feeds.
 Subscribe to what you like.